spikeekips/mitum-doc/readthedocs/docs/isaac+/isaac+-compares-with-classic-pbft.rst

 *SIGN*
     * Only members of acting suffrage group participate.
-    * Similar to the *Pre-Prepare*, the selected proposer(leader in PBFT) broadcasts it's proposal to the network
+    * Similar to the *Pre-Prepare*, the selected proposer(leader in PBFT) broadcasts its proposal to the network
     * Similar to the *Prepare*, each node will validate the proposal

 *ACCEPT*